Help Center/ ModelArts/ ModelArts User Guide (Lite Server)/ Enabling Lite Servers (New UI)

 Step 1: Applying for Resource Specifications

-The resources required by the server may exceed the default resources (such as ECS, EIP, SFS, memory, and CPUs) provided by cloud services.
+The resources required by Lite Servers may exceed the default resources (such as ECS, EIP, SFS, memory, and CPUs) provided by cloud services.
 In this case, you need to increase the resource quota.

-- Hover over Resources from the top navigation bar and choose My Quotas.
+2. Hover over Resources from the top menu bar and choose My Quotas.

 Step 3: Enabling Basic Permissions

-Log in to the administrator account and grant the IAM user the required basic permissions, including ModelArts FullAccess, BMS FullAccess, ECS FullAccess, VPC FullAccess, VPC Administrator and VPCEndpoint Administrator.
+Log in to the administrator account and grant the target IAM user the required basic permissions, including ModelArts FullAccess, BMS FullAccess, ECS FullAccess, VPC FullAccess, VPC Administrator, and VPCEndpoint Administrator.
 This allows the IAM user to use these cloud services.

-Use the same method to select BMS FullAccess, ECS FullAccess, VPC FullAccess, VPC Administrator, and VPCEndpoint Administrator.
-Server Administrator and DNS Administrator are dependent policies and are automatically selected.
+Use the same method to select BMS FullAccess, ECS FullAccess, VPC FullAccess, VPC Administrator, VPCEndpoint Administrator, and CloudMatrixFullAccessPolicy (supernode).
+Server Administrator and DNS Administrator are dependency policies and are automatically selected.

-During task execution, ModelArts Lite Server must access other services.
+During task execution, ModelArts Lite Servers must access other services.
 This includes pulling images from SWR when using containers.
-To do this securely, ModelArts requests your permission before accessing any cloud service.
+In such cases, ModelArts accesses other cloud services on behalf of you.
+To ensure security, ModelArts requires your authorization before accessing any cloud services, which is the agency process.
 Once authorized, you can run AI computing tasks on ModelArts.

 Update the permissions for your existing ModelArts agency.

-- Log in to the ModelArts console.
-In the navigation pane on the left, choose Lite Servers under Resource Management.
-On the displayed page, check whether a message indicating missing authorization is displayed.
+1. Log in to the ModelArts console.
+In the navigation pane on the left, choose Resource Management > Lite Servers.
+Check whether a message is displayed indicating that the authorization is missing.

-- Update the agency if needed.
-On the Insufficient Permissions page, set Added To to Existing authorization and click OK.
-The system shows the permission update is successful.
+2. Click View missing permissions to update the agency if needed.
+Set Added To to Existing authorization and click OK.

 Step 5: Purchasing Lite Server Resources